 - Escorts of persons with disabilities are admitted free of charge.

-- Tickets reserved in advanced for private groups of 30 persons: NOK 110 per person.
+- Tickets reserved in advance for private groups of 30 persons: NOK 110 per person.

 - Combination ticket for the Royal Palace + Queen Sonja Art Stable: NOK 200